HomyeeKing/tarui-vue-vite-unocss-starter/README.md

 You can learn more about Take Over mode [here](https://github.com/johnsoncodehk/volar/discussions/471).

+# Usage
+- change all `tauri-starter` to your project name
+- chang `HomyeeKing` to your name

 # Credits
 - [Tarui](https://github.com/tauri-apps/tauri) to build Desktop Applications
 - [Vite](https://github.com/vitejs/vite) for instant DX and large ecosystem